ProGamerGov/dream-creator/data_tools/README.md

 * `-not_caffe`: Enabling this flag will result in the mean and standard deviation output having a range of 0-1 instead of 0-255.

+* `-use_rgb`: Enabling this flag will result in output values being in RGB format instead of BGR.

 ## FC Channel Contents